Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/aberration/spectator.md

 NoteIcon: monster
 BestiaryType: aberration
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 30, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
-Available in the Basic Rules.
+Available in the Basic Rules."
 ---
 # [Spectator](2-Mechanics/CLI/bestiary/aberration/spectator.md)
 *Source: Monster Manual p.
 30, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the Basic Rules.*